 Nuts & Seeds

 Known for its high protein and healthy fats are a great choice especially as a snack during the new mother’s confinement period.
 In Indian practices, almonds will be soaked overnight in some water (around 5-10 depending on how many the mother can eat) and peeling the skin off then eating them first thing in the morning.
-Sesame seeds are also extremely nutritious and beneficial for the mother’s during this period and can be sprinkled over their meals adding an extra crunch to it as well.
+In Indian confinement food, sesame seeds are also extremely nutritious and beneficial for the mothers during this period and can be sprinkled over their meals adding an extra crunch to it as well.

-Turmeric is an ingredient used across all cultures due to its anti-inflammatory benefits and speeding up the healing process.
+Turmeric is an ingredient used across all cultures including Indian confinement food due to its anti-inflammatory benefits and speeding up the healing process.
 This ingredient is very versatile and can be added as a marinate or soups and stews.
 It is good to take note to buy a better quality turmeric spice if you’re opting for using the powdered version.

 Ghee is considered to be the purest fat source in Indian cuisine with good health benefits.
 It is also beneficial to consume fat (in a balanced amount) to establish a milk supply for your newborn.
-It is a great alternative to substitute ghee with your regular cooking oil whilst preparing dishes during the new mother’s confinement and even after that.
+In Indian Confinement food practices, Ghee is a great alternative to substitute ghee with your regular cooking oil whilst preparing dishes during the new mother’s confinement and even after that.

-This Ayurvedic herb is typically used for women during their post-partum period to support their reproductive system and also aid in milk production.
+This Ayurvedic herb is typically used for women during their postpartum period to support their reproductive system and also aid in milk production in Indian confinement food practices.
 There are many ways to consume this herb – it can be purchased in powder form and then added to warm milk with some honey.
 Another way is to consume it in supplement or drop form.
 This herb is extremely popular in the Indian community with women after giving birth.

 Salmon, tuna, mackerel, sardines and any other fatty fish is a great nutritional source for new mothers and their babies.
 It is also very high in protein and omega 3 fatty acids.
-It is not recommended for new mother’s to consume this through the frying or cold preparations of the fish; however, stews, steaming and pan-seared are all great for them.
+However, in Indian confinement food practices, it is not recommended for new mother’s to consume this through the frying or cold preparations of the fish; however, stews, steaming and pan-seared are all great for them.

 Fenugreek or methi is an Indian vegetable known for being a great source of iron and calcium which are one of the vital nutrients needed for postpartum women.
-This slightly bitter green vegetable can be sauteed with potatoes or be made into a dish called Methi Pulao which is a rice dish.
+This slightly bitter green vegetable can be sauteed with potatoes or be made into a dish called Methi Pulao which is a rice dish for Indian confinement food.